swordbreaker/tts-presentation/pages/11_experiment.md

 - 4x NVIDIA A100-SXM4 40 GB
 - SDS-200 and SwissDial 4 day training
 - SlowSoft 1 day training
-- SDS-200 only speaker with the most data and best quality were chosen
-  - AG, BE, SG, ZH

 ---
 ---